Subaru Impreza: GC8C (September 1994 – September 1996) - Version II

-GC8D (9/1996-9/1997)
+GC8D (September 1996 – September 1997) - Version III

 In September 1996, the WRX was updated with new styling.
 The WRX now has a power rating of 280 PS and now weighed 1250 kg.
-Although it actually developed about 300 PS, the output was under-reported at the then-established gentlemen's agreement power limit of 280 PS.
+Although it actually developed about 300 horsepower, the output was under-reported at the then-established gentlemen's agreement power limit of 280 PS.

 Subaru in the UK released the Turbo 2000 "Catalunya" in March 1997, a limited production of 200 cars (again excluding car number 13) in black with red flecks riding on gold alloy wheels.
 The Catalunya was made to celebrate winning Subaru's second WRC manufacturer's title at the Rally of Spain (Catalunya).

-With GC8D came the start of the coupe version of the WRX.
+With GC8D came the start of the coupé version of the WRX.
 It is called the WRX Type R. The coupe was chosen by Prodrive for use in the WRC because it was lighter and stiffer than the sedan, although it carried the same exterior dimensions.
 It was essentially a two-door version of the WRX Type RA meaning it had DCCD, minimal sound insulation, close-gear ratios and hardened gearbox.
 This car also has a water-spray nozzle to dampen the top of the intercooler.
 The water will then evaporate, taking heat away from the intercooler and cooling the intake charge.
 This car was produced on an order-only basis.
 An estimated 10,000 Type R models were produced for the Japanese Domestic Market.
 Also, there was a WRX Type RA (sedan) available, with a roof vent instead of map lights, and wind up windows, although electrics are an option from factory.

 Also available was a WRX Type R V-limited.
 It has a WRX motor with no forged internals like the STI, and it misses out on the four-pot front brakes as they are to be installed by rally teams.
 It has a roof vent and is lightweight, making a good base for a rally car.